rvelseg/ASA17/README.md

 To generate videos matlab is needed, by now.
 I expect to fix this soon for Octave in Linux.

-If you are working in Octave, and make changes to `propagator.m` you will need to
+If you are working in Octave, and make changes to `propagator.m`, before each call to `study` you will need to
 ```Octave
 > clear all;
 ```